urlbox/urlbox-ruby/README.md

 # For example, if you requested jpg format, the Content-Type will be image/jpeg
 # and response body will be the actual jpg binary data.

-response.content # Your screenshot as binary image data which looks like 👇
+response.to_s # Your screenshot as binary image data which looks like 👇
 ```
 ![image](https://user-images.githubusercontent.com/1453680/143479491-78d8edbc-dfdc-48e3-9ae0-3b59bcf98e2c.png)